 Humpback whales and their calves are travelling back south and the sight of a baby humpback breaching beside its mother is a delight.

-Daylight Savings Time starts again in October making for long days of light.
+Daylight Savings Time starts again on the first Sunday in October (at 2am) making for longer days of light.

 Things to Do in Sydney

 Now that you've worked out the best time to visit Sydney, explore the best of Sydney's outdoors.